ingridbmason/Network-literacy/PITCHME.md

 ![Science DMZ Data Rates](https://support.aarnet.edu.au/hc/en-us/article_attachments/211345288/D1.png)

+Note:
 <p style="font-size:0.6em; color:gray">Science DMZ data rates: the table shows the bandwidth required to transfer data sizes for allotted time frames.
-The base data is sourced from ESnet and recalculated.</p>

-Note:
-What data rates are needed?
-Q: If you want to send 100MB in 5 minutes?
+The base data is sourced from ESnet and recalculated.
+What data rates are needed?</p>  Q: If you want to send 100MB in 5 minutes?
 A: 2.67 Mbps.
 Q: If you want to send 100TB overnight?
 A: 27.78 Gbps.
 Q: If you want to send 100TB in an hour?
 A: 222.22 Gbps.